Map Source: People Group location: IMB. Map geography: ESRI / GMI. Map design: Joshua Project.

 The Pashayi converted to Islam in the late sixteenth century.
-They are Sunni Muslims of the Hanafite sect.
+They are Sunni Muslims.
 Many Pashayi have some Folk Islamic practices, and it is not uncommon for Pashayi men to leave their communities to study under Pakistani or Afghani holy men.
-Shrines dedicated to saints are found throughout their areas.
-There are few, if any, know believers or churches among them.
+There are shrines dedicated to saints throughout their areas.
+There are few, if any, known believers or churches among them.
 There are Christian audio recordings in this language.

 The Northwest Pashayi people need to submit to Jesus Christ so they can experience the abundant life He offers them in John 10:10.

 Pray that the Northwest Pashayi people will have a spiritual hunger that will open their hearts to the King of kings.
 Pray for workers who are driven by the love and boldness of the Holy Spirit to go to them.
 Pray for a Disciple Making Movement among them to begin this decade.